aliinamdar/GDSCTCOER/README.md

 ## **Problem Statements**

 During pandemic, everything is virtual so members are unaware of the on-going activities in the club.
-Through this app all the club members can easily keep track on the upcoming events, club activities, receive notification when the event is added and receive reminder notification before the schedule time of the event
+Through this app all the club members can easily keep track on the upcoming events, club activities, receive notification when the event is added and receive reminder notification before the scheduled time of the event.

 ## **Proposed Solution**